The best hotels, motels, and lodges inside and outside the park

 The Canyon Motel & RV Park.
 Sleep in a converted railcar, caboose, or one of 18 basic cottages. $-$$. thecanyonmotel.com or (800) 482-3955.

-Red Garter Bed and Bakery.
-Former bordello now has four rooms with private baths, and a bakery that turns out scones and muffins. $$. redgarter.com; or (800) 328-1484.
+Red Garter Inn.
+Former bordello now has four rooms with private baths, and a full-service restaurant open for breakfast, lunch, and dinner. $$. redgarter.com; or (800) 328-1484.

 WHERE TO EAT

 Arizona Room.
 In the Bright Angel Lodge, grilled specialties and a relaxed Western atmosphere.

 Bright Angel Restaurant.
 In Bright Angel Lodge, good for breakfast.

 El Tovar Dining Room.
 In the historic hotel, the South Rim’s class act, thanks to its setting and gourmet menu.
 Dinner reservations recommended (928/638-2631).

 Maswik Food Court.
 At Maswik Lodge, no-frills fare.

 Pine Country Restaurant.
 Home cooking.
 107 N. Grand Canyon Blvd.; (928) 635-9718.

 Rod’s Steak House.
 Classic Route 66 eatery, opened in 1946.
 301 E. Route 66; (928) 635-2671.